paulbrigner/pgpcommunity/README.md

 # PGP Community Platform

 ## Overview
 Community platform built with Next.js 15+, deployed on AWS Amplify.
-Auth is handled via Privy and Unlock Protocol.
+Auth is handled via NextAuth (email magic links) and SIWE for wallet sign-in/linking, with Unlock Protocol for membership gating.
 Gated content is served from CloudFront using server‑generated signed URLs (see `lib/cloudFrontSigner.ts`) with the signing key stored in AWS Secrets Manager.

 ## Features
 - **Secure Content Delivery**: